singlaanirudha/To_do_list_using_JS_DOM/README.md

 To do list using html, css, java script dom syatem.

  ### PREVIEW -
- ## You can see a live preview of the Website on - [TO DO LIST](https://to-do-list-using-jsdom.netlify.app/).
+ ## You can see a live preview of the Website on - [https://to-do-list-using-jsdom.netlify.app/](https://to-do-list-using-jsdom.netlify.app/).

 ## TODO List are the lists that we generally use to maintain our day to day tasks or list of everything that we have to do.
 It is helpful in planning our daily schedules.
 We can add more tasks any time and delete a task which is completed.
 The four major tasks that we can perform in a TODO list are: